cariad/unbuild.blog/content/2021-10-30-differently-1.0.0/index.md

 ## Comparing data

-`differently` treats files as plain text by default, but you can force them to be treated as JSON or YAML by specifying `--in-format json` or `--in-format yaml`.
+Differently treats files as plain text by default, but you can force them to be treated as JSON or YAML by specifying `--in-format json` or `--in-format yaml`.

-When you specify a data format, `differently` does a little bit of preparation before scanning for differences:
+When you specify a data format, Differently does a little bit of preparation before scanning for differences:

 - Dictionary keys are sorted alphabetically
 - Consistent formatting (i.e. brace styles, indenting, etc) is applied to both files